 Student enrolment onto Blackboard sites is managed by Faculties, and is handled by an automatic data transfer from the student management system for module sites, and the submission of batch files for organisation sites.
 Students can only be enrolled on module sites for modules they are currently studying.
 In exceptional cases, access to additional modules can be allowed to facilitate research into teaching and learning.
-Requests for such access will be considered on a case by case basis by the TEL Operations group, and should be submitted via 'Contact IT Help' by clicking on the Bb support tab in shuspace.
+Requests for such access will be considered on a case by case basis by the TEL Operations group, and should be submitted via 'Contact IT Help' by clicking on the question mark icon in the bottom right of any Blackboard page.
 Students can only be enrolled as student or participant roles, other than research students who are supporting the teaching of a module.

 Enrolling and removing staff is the responsibility of the staff managing the site.
 Any member of staff enrolled on the site as instructor, leader, teaching assistant or assistant can enrol or remove any other member of staff or external examiner via the Staff Enrolment Tool, which is located in the site Control Panel.
 You can also unenrol yourself from a site using the same tool, as long as at least one other member of staff is enrolled in an instructor role.
 Staff enrolments will not be processed centrally except in cases where the instructor has left, or is on long term sick, and it is necessary for someone else to take responsibility for the Blackboard site.

 The content of Blackboard sites is the responsibility of the staff enrolled on the Blackboard site.
-Any material used in a Blackboard site which is subject to copyright must have appropriate authorisation - see the Library Catalogue for full copyright information for staff and students on using texts, images and video in Blackboard sites.
+Any material used in a Blackboard site which is subject to copyright must have appropriate authorisation - see this Library guide for full copyright information for staff and students on using texts, images and video in Blackboard sites.

 Grade Centre can be used to provide feedback and provisional marks to students, but is not the official record of student grades, and should not be used as such.